Samm1d/fxportal/README.md

 2. **Store Items on IPFS Using Pinata.cloud:**
    - Upload the generated items to IPFS using Pinata.cloud to get their IPFS hashes.

-3. **Deploy an ERC721 or ERC1155 to the Goerli Ethereum Testnet:**
+3. **Deploy an ERC721 or ERC1155 to the sepolia Ethereum Testnet:**
-   - Implement and deploy an ERC721 or ERC1155 smart contract to the Goerli Ethereum Testnet.
+   - Implement and deploy an ERC721 or ERC1155 smart contract to the sepolia Ethereum Testnet.

 4. **Implement promptDescription Function:**
    - Add a `promptDescription` function to the smart contract that returns the prompt used to generate each image.